robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 Rs2 Value
 | Unused - should be zero 16 bits |  Physical Page Number 16 bits max  |

+## Memory Fence
+Both the MVSEG and MVMAP instructions may require a memory fence be inserted before-hand to ensure that all memory, instruction fetch, and I/O operations are complete before the MVSEG or MVMAP instruction is executed.
+Changing the mapping table or base/bound registers should be done in a manner that does not cause the processor to lose its stream of execution.
+Updates may be done when the top six bits of a program address are all ones in which case base/bound and mapping will not be applied.

+## CSR Usage
+The SSMMU is specified in the satp register - CSR $180.
+Mode=bare=0 and ASID[8:7]=3.
+The low order bits 0 to 6 of the ASID are used to indicate the ASID.
+Since the mapping table in an internal resource accessed by the 'mvmap' instruction it does not require a base address.
+So, bits 0 to 21 of the satp register are used to indicate the size of the mapping table.
+Bit 0 to 15 indicate the number of map entries per map.
+Bits 16 to 21 indicate the number of maps in the table.

 ## Examples